valthoraval/OBD/src/docs/3_2_postgres.md

 </details>

-*3.* Write a query which lists the matches which took place on June 5, 1986.
+**Exercise 1.4**: Write a query which lists the matches which took place on June 5, 1986.

 <details><summary>Answer</summary>